state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 This guide provides instructions for installing and managing a ROGUE GeoNode instance in a production environment.
 You can find information about installing a vanilla GeoNode without the advanced data editing and sharing technology at [http://geonode.org/](http://geonode.org/).
 You can find more information about ROGUE below and at [http://geoshape.org/](http://geoshape.org/).
 Use the directions found at [http://geoshape.org/](http://geoshape.org/) for deploying a ROGUE GeoNode in a development environment.

-### Bugs

-If you find any bugs, in the vanilla GeoNode, please submit them as issues to the GeoNode GitHub repo at [https://github.com/GeoNode/geonode/issues](https://github.com/GeoNode/geonode/issues).
-If you find bugs, in the ROGUE GeoNode, please submit them as tickets to the rogue_geonode GitHub repo at: [https://github.com/ROGUE-JCTD/rogue_geonode/issues](https://github.com/ROGUE-JCTD/rogue_geonode/issues).
-If you find any bugs with the guide itself, please submit them to this repo at [https://github.com/state-hiu/cybergis-guides/issues](https://github.com/state-hiu/cybergis-guides/issues).

 ### Cheat Sheet
 In case you've walked through the guide before and understand the installation process, there is a cheat sheet available for this guide at [https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-roguegeonode-cheatcheet-1.0-cheatsheet.sh](https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-roguegeonode-cheatcheet-1.0-cheatsheet.sh).
 The cheat sheet contains the same exact steps in the guide.
 It is designed for quick access and copy/paste into a shell.
 You still need to execute commands line by line.
 The cheat sheet is not "executable".